UtrechtUniversity/dataprivacyproject/deliverables/use-cases.md

 - Create a reusable solution for other researchers and data supporters to use in the future

 ## Have a use case you need help with?
-Please read how to apply for support <a href="https://utrechtuniversity.github.io/dataprivacyproject/assets/docs/Call_for_use_cases.pdf" target="_blank">in the call for use cases</a>, or [contact us](contact) if you have any questions.
+Please read how to apply for support in the Call for use cases, or [contact us](contact) if you have any questions.

+<a href="https://utrechtuniversity.github.io/dataprivacyproject/assets/docs/Call_for_use_cases.pdf" target="_blank" class = "button">Call for research projects</a>